 Info for new and prospective members

-Airienteers organise orienteering events in Airedale and Wharfedale, Leeds and Bradford.
+Airienteers have been organising orienteering events in Airedale and Wharfedale, Leeds and Bradford for over fifty years!

 We are a friendly club.
 We welcome new members whatever their age, fitness or ability.
 All our events have courses for beginners.